EvanOman/blog/docs/authoring.md

 ## Preview + publish checklist

-1. Run `bin/dev doctor` to catch broken links, missing front matter, or future-dated mistakes.
+1. Run `just doctor` to catch broken links, missing front matter, or future-dated mistakes.
-2. Run `bin/dev` and review the post locally.
+2. Run `just serve` and review the post locally.
 3. Commit the Markdown file (and any assets) to the `main` branch.
 4. Push to GitHub; Pages will rebuild automatically.
 Watch the “Pages build and deployment” workflow run for confirmation.